 The awards granted under the Equity Incentive Plan are governed by the terms of individual award agreements.
 The agreements are uniform in content differing only in the number of units covered by the award agreement.
 The 2019 PSU awards are subject to the achievement of two financial metrics: cumulative AEBITDA over the three-year performance period and total shareholder return relative to the S&P 900 index.
 The two metrics are weighted equally and are subject to vesting at varying amounts based upon achievement of the metrics at threshold, target and maximum levels.
 The measurement is made at the end of the three-year performance period and is determined by the Compensation Committee.
-Any unvested awards will vest on a pro-rated basis determined by the days of employment in the performance period in the event that the executive's employment terminates (1) by the executive for good reason, (2) by the Company without cause, or (3) due to the executive's death or disability, subject, however, to actual achievement of the performance period.
+Any unvested awards will vest on a pro-rated basis determined by the days of employment in the performance period in the event that the executive's employment terminates (1) by the executive for good reason, (2) by the Company without cause, or (3) due to the executive's death or disability, subject, however, to actual achievement of the performance criteria at the end of the performance period.
 If any such termination occurs after a change of control of the Company but prior to the vesting date, the number of PSUs vesting will be equal to the target PSU amount.
-With respect to the 2019 RSU awards, any unvested awards will immediately vest in full in the event that the executive's employment terminates (1) by the company without cause, or (3) due to the executive for good reason, (2) by the Company without cause, or (3) due to the executive for good reason, (2) by the Company without cause, or (3) due to the executive for good reason, (2) by the Company without cause, or (3) the terminates (1) by the executive for good reason, (2) by the Company without cause, or (3) due to the executive's death or disability.
+With respect to the 2019 RSU awards, any unvested awards will immediately vest in full in the event that the executive's employment terminates (1) by the executive for good reason, (2) by the Company without cause, or (3) due to the executive's death or disability.